27 Dec “The Boy in the Man”

 Each year during the Christmas Holidays when I gather with my family, I remember how much my son’s father loved him.
 Tom died when Kent was only 7 years old.

-After I took a six-month class with Robert Moss entitled “Shamanic Approaches to Death and Dying” (through the Shift Network) and later a week-long retreat led by him at Mosswood Hollow in December of 2016, I have been inspired to gift something at Christmas time that helps heal my husband’s absence for both my son and myself.
+After I took a six-month class on “Shamanic Approaches to Death and Dying” and later a week-long dream retreat at Mosswood Hollow in December of 2016, I have been inspired to gift something at Christmas time that helps heal my husband’s absence for both my son and myself.
 This seems very important at a time when we feel his loss the most while watching the grandsons grow up with new gifts of their own.

 One year I gave Kent a scrapbook in which I placed photos printed from old slides.